WDHA-FM: Early years

 WDHA first signed on the air on February 22, 1961.
 It ran with 3,000 watts of effective radiated power from atop Shongum Mountain, one of the highest peaks in Northern New Jersey.
 WDHA-FM was one of the first stereo stations in the United States, beginning stereo broadcasting within a year of sign-on.
 The owners actually built their first stereo generator.

 While the studios were being constructed at 410 Route 10 in Randolph Township near Millbrook Avenue, temporary studios were established on the second floor of the old Goodale Drug Store building at 8 West Blackwell Street in downtown Dover.

 Ground was broken for the new studios and offices on Monday December 12, 1960, during a snow storm that left high snow drifts and blowing wind.
 D. Ridgely Bolgiano, general manager, announced that construction of the new site would begin "next week with the station scheduled to go on the air by mid-February."
 Peter L. Arnow of Convent Station was president of the firm, and Walter C. Blaser of Wharton was named director of music.

-WDHA Broadcast Booth, Circa 1961.
+WDHA broadcast booth, c.
+1961.
 D. Ridgely Bolgiano (seated) and unknown person.

 The studios and transmitter building were still under construction when the station went on the air with non-stop classical music, 18 hours a day, seven days a week.
 A 100-foot tower was erected next to the transmitter building on Route 10, and a small intercom system was installed to communicate between those at the transmitter site and those at the studios in downtown Dover.
 1510 WRAN, also licensed to Dover, did not go on the air until 1963.
 There was concern that the WDHA tower was affecting WRAN's directional antenna so WDHA's transmitter was relocated on one of WRAN's towers.
 (AM 1510 is now WRNJ in Hackettstown.)